f4exb/sdrangel/Readme.md

 Funcube Dongle Pro+ support will need "libasound2-dev" installed. ("libhid" is now built from source).
 Install the rules file "fcdpp.rules" in "/etc/udev/rules.d" to gain the "root access" needed to control the dongle.

 Funcube Dongle ProPlus support is broken on recent hardware / kernels.
-It only works well for me with an Atom Chipset.
-On Desktop with Debian 6 "wheezy" it works if I un-install th e udev rules file, so that Sdrangelove cannot contol the dongle, then change frequency with "fcdctl" (The same software built-in to the fcd plug-in).
-WORK IN PROGRESS.
+It only works well for me with an Atom Chipset, wich has Full speed USB ports.
+On a Desktop Intel chipset it needs Debian 6 "wheezy" (kernel 3.2).

 ==========